gofastpanam/holbertonschool-higher_level_programming/python-object_relational_mapping/README.md

 ## 12. This module changes the name of a State object from the database hbtn_0e_6_usa

 ## 13. This module deletes all State objects with a name containing the letter a from the database hbtn_0e_6_usa

+## 14. This module provides Python file similar to model_state.py named model_city.py that contains the class definition of a City